 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
 Moreover, holders of certain shares of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We have registered all currently reserved shares of common stock that we may issue under our equity compensation plans and intend to register in the future any additional reserved or issued shares of common stock.
+For example, we have received a request to register for resale shares held by Morningside Venture (IV) Investments Limited and Ultimate Keen Limited, which together hold 25,408,031 shares of our common stock.
+We have registered all currently reserved shares of common stock.
 These registered shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates.

-Future sales and issuances of our common stock or rights to purchase common stock, including pursuant to our 2015 Plan, could result in additional dilution of the percentage ownership of our stockholders and could cause our stock price to fall.
+Future sales and issuances of our common stock or rights to purchase common stock, including pursuant to our 2015 Plan or 2015 ESPP, could result in additional dilution of the percentage ownership of our stockholders and could cause our stock price to fall.